 The business case for increasing female participation in the workplace and reducing discrimination makes sense.
 At the national leave, Grattan Institute estimates that a 6% increase in women’s workforce participation could increase the national GDP by $25billion.”Australian business agrees, with significant investment continuing into initiatives designed to attract, retain and promote female talent and meet the publicly stated goals.
-Yet at the point when men and women are entering junior to middle management years (25-34 years) 86% of men work on a full-time basis compared with 67% of women with the gap widening as they age with men maintaining 88% full-time employment and women reducing to 53% -58%.
+Yet at the point when men and women are entering junior to middle management years (25-34 years), 86% of men work on a full-time basis compared with 67% of women.
+The gap widening as they age, where men maintain 88% full-time employment, women reduce to 53% - 58%.

 While there is a long-term social and economic penalty on women for not fully participating in the workforce, leadership of corporate Australian also suffers as this talented – over 60% of bachelor, graduate diploma and post-graduate degrees are earned by women - female workforce drop out of the talent pipeline, and business repeats the cycle of drawing 90% of leaders from only 50% of the workforce (the male half).

 Many leaders currently frustrated by the progress towards achieving gender parity will view the Human Rights Commission’s ‘Supporting Working Parents’ report as a welcome insight, revealing what may be undermining their efforts: discrimination.
 The report finds that sex discrimination starts at pregnancy, and affects both women (1 in 2) and men (1 in 4), and represents a major barrier to workforce participation and, therefore, economic performance.
 It also acknowledges that managing pregnancy and working parents can be a vexed issue for employers seeking to balance the needs of the business with the needs of employers, underpinned by a social infrastructure of rights and responsibilities that is not well understood.